-For the 2020-2021 academic year, all courses currently approved on the Transfer Credit Equivalency (TCE) will continue to be accepted even if the course was taught via a different delivery method (i.e. online).
+For the 2020-2021 academic year (Fall 2020, Winter 2021, Spring 2021, and Summer 2021), all courses currently approved on the Transfer Credit Equivalency (TCE) will continue to be accepted even if the course was taught via a different delivery method (i.e. online).
 Keep in mind that most U-M departments have never reviewed or formally approved online versions of these courses, and cannot guarantee these courses will still provide adequate preparation for subsequent coursework in their, or other, departments.

 If you are interested in a class that is not currently listed on the TCE, you can submit classes for evaluation by submitting a Transfer Credit Equivalency request.
 All never evaluated courses will continue to be reviewed and approved by the appropriate department to ensure it includes key curricular content that is comparable (including the review of syllabi and exams), but no course will be rejected solely because of the delivery method (e.g., that it’s being taught online).
 Department-specific course information can be found on each department's website.